domingoj/talk-now/README.md

 # talk-now
-*In Progress* A real time web application for hassle-free video call &amp; chat in the browser using WebRTC and socket.io.
+<b>*In Progress*</b> A real time web application for hassle-free video call &amp; chat in the browser using WebRTC and socket.io.

-Tech used so far:
+#Tech stack used so far:
 <ul>
 <li>db: mongodb</li>
 <li>backend: express, node.js</li>